bsidelinger912/shiitake/README.md

     <tr>
       <td>attributes</td>
       <td>Object</td>
       <td>optional - allows you to pass HTMLAttributes to the rendered outer element.
-You can pass valid attirbutes for any whitelisted react element (see tagName property).
+You can pass valid attributes for any whitelisted react element (see tagName property).
 In Typescript the type is a union of the HTMLAttributes for each whitelisted element type or tagName.</td>
     </tr>
     <tr>
       <td>className</td>